 The diversity in features and capabilities shown in our shortlist indicates that manufacturers are finally starting to give plunge routers some long-overdue attention.
-However, if you’re not quite sure about which one to buy our recommended is the Triton Dual Mode Precision Plunge Router, it’s a workhorse with plenty of power for heavy-duty operations.
+However, if you’re not quite sure about which one to buy our recommended is the Plunge Router Electric Brake, it’s a workhorse with plenty of power for heavy-duty operations.

 The Triton name is long-associated with routing.
 So, it’s worth trying out and won’t break the bank even if you decide you need something more substantial, for more rugged use, or to utilize professionally.

 But if you are a professional woodworker, we recommend Festool 574692 Plunge Router due to its ergonomics and powerful motor that chews through everything.